gear-foundation/gear-wiki/docs/api/upload-program.md

 :::note

-For the calculation of the required gas for `init` message processing should use `api.program.calculateGas.initUpload()` method.
+For the calculation of the required gas for `init` message processing should use `GearApi.program.calculateGas.initUpload()` method.

 [more info](/docs/api/calculate-gas)
 :::